ckeditor/ckeditor4/tests/plugins/widgetselection/manual/specialcharacters.md

 ----

-Test should be performed on a Windows operating system with polish keyboard layout.
+Test should be performed on a Windows operating system with Polish keyboard layout.
 You can't validate this test case on UNIX based systems.

-1. Set system settings to use polish keyboard layout.
+1. Set system settings to use Polish keyboard layout.
 2. Focus editor instance.
 3. Press `Alt + a` to insert `ą` letter.

-**Expected:**
+## Expected
 `ą` letter has been inserted at the caret position.
 Editor content has not been selected.

-**Unexpected:**
+## Expected
 `ą` letter has not been inserted and/or editor content has been selected.